Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-5-1-release-notes.md

   - Hybrid applications are not supported yet.
 - Visual Studio
   - Hybrid applications are not supported yet.
-  - NUI XAML application build error can be resolved by doing clean build.
+  - NUI XAML application build error can be resolved by doing a clean build.
 - VS Mac
-  - NUI XAML application build error can be resolved by doing clean build.
+  - NUI XAML application build error can be resolved by doing a clean build.